-- Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication - Be conducted in a hospital outpatient setting or a physician's office - Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD

-• Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques
+- Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication - Be conducted in a hospital outpatient setting or a physician's office - Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD - Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques

+You pay \$20 per visit.
-SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.

-Urgently needed services

-Urgently needed services are provided to treat a nonemergency, unforeseen medical illness, injury, or condition that requires immediate medical care.
+What you must pay when you get Services that are covered for you these services SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
+Transportation (Routine) Routine transportation for unlimited trips every year.
+You pay \$0 A trip is considered one-way transportation by taxi, Prior Authorization may be van, medical transport, or rideshare services to a plan required. approved health-related location.
+Urgently needed services Urgently needed services are provided to treat a non-You pay \$0 per visit. emergency, unforeseen medical illness, injury, or condition that requires immediate medical care.
 Urgently needed services may be furnished by network providers or by out-of-network providers when network providers are temporarily unavailable or inaccessible.
 Cost sharing for necessary urgently needed services furnished out-of-network is the same as for such services furnished in-network.

-Urgently Needed Services - Worldwide Coverage

-Coverage is provided for urgently need care received outside of the United States and its' territories.
+Urgently Needed Services - Worldwide Coverage You pay \$90 per visit for Coverage is provided for urgently need care received worldwide urgently needed outside of the United States and its' territories. services.
+There is a \$50,000 per year annual maximum for worldwide services, including worldwide emergency, worldwide urgently needed, and worldwide emergency transportation services combined.
+Vision care Covered services include:

-You pay \$90 per visit for worldwide urgently needed services.
+You pay \$0 per visit.